ABRG-Models/AttractorScaffolding/README.md

 The code builds using cmake.

-Program code is in the directory sim/.
+The main, reported program code is in the directory sim/.
+Supplementary analysis code is in sim_supp/.
 There are some CTests in tests/.
 Results are written into data/.
 There are python scripts in plot/ to visualise the results. factorial/ contains some code by Peter Luschny for computing factorials.
 You should build in build/ or in a directory whose name is the same as is returned by the hostname command on your computer.

 ## Prerequisites: